slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A pessimist sees a difficulty in every opportunity.
 An optimist sees an opportunity in every difficulty."
 -- Bertram Carr*

-> *"There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
-Either way, nothing happens."
--- Yvon Chouinard*

-> *"Hope is a good breakfast, but it is a bad supper."
--- Francis Bacon*

 > *"While optimists will sometimes mistake a steaming turd for pure gold, they will not miss a piece of genuine gold when it crosses their path."
 -- Mark Manson*

 > *"Pessimists sound smart.
 Optimists make money."
 -- Nat Friedman*

+> *"Worry gives small things a big shadow."
+-- Unknown*

 > *"I’m always looking for a way to make it happen, not excuses why it won’t work."
 -- Aaron Walker*

 > *"Both optimists and pessimists contribute to society.
 The optimist invents the aeroplane, the pessimist the parachute."
 -- George Bernard Shaw*

-> *"Worry gives small things a big shadow."
--- Unknown*

 > *"Criticism without creativity is just pessimism.
 The honest way to critique is to create the alternative." (...)
 "To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."